Focus and Scope

 - research-based narratives (such as “graphic medicine”)

 The journal publishes on a continual basis, with new articles coming online as soon as they have passed peer review and been copyedited and typeset.
-There are no formal submission deadlines for regular issues.
+The Comics Grid publishes one issue per year, with publication as soon as articles are ready.

 Open Access Policy